surniaulula/wpsso-rrssb/readme.txt

 **Version 3.0.1 (2019/11/06)**

 * **New Features**
-	* Moved Premium add-on features into the Free / Standard version.
+	* Moved Premium add-on features into the Standard version.
 * **Improvements**
 	* None.
 * **Bugfixes**